Elizabeth Edrich - Cell Biology MSc

 Conduct cutting-edge research under the guidance of leading experts in cell biology and contribute to a range of fields including, , , .

-Based in a research lab, you undertake research on a project agreed with your Research Supervisor.
-As this is a research-focused master's course, you take an interactive approach to learning, rather than taking traditional lectures.
+Based in a research lab, you’ll undertake research on a project agreed with your research supervisor.
+On a research-focused Master's course, you will take an interactive approach to learning, rather than attending traditional lectures.
 Seminars, workshops and lab meetings will enable you to gain an in-depth understanding of the field.
-A wide range of courses and workshops are available for your professional development as a research scientist.

 Minimum 2:2 degree in a relevant subject.
 Acceptance of any candidate is at the discretion of the supervisor, following an interview.